Generic Name: nicotine (gum, lozenge) (NIK oh teen)

 untreated or uncontrolled high blood pressure;

 Smoking cigarettes during pregnancy can cause low birth weight, miscarriage, or stillbirth.
-Using a nicotine replacement product during pregnancy or while breast-feeding may be safer than smoking.
-However, you should try to stop smoking without using a nicotine replacement product if you are pregnant or breast-feeding.
+Using a Thrive replacement product during pregnancy or while breast-feeding may be safer than smoking.
+However, you should try to stop smoking without using a this medicine replacement product if you are pregnant or breast-feeding.
 Talk with your doctor about the best way for you to stop smoking.

 This medicine is only part of a complete program of treatment that may also include counseling, group support, and behavior changes.
 Your success will depend on your participation in all aspects of your smoking cessation program.